-In a previous post, I explained some of the multiple reasons that I love firefox and gave a list of some of the most useful extensions that I use.
+In a previous post, I explained some of the myriad reasons that I’m a big fan of Firefox and gave a list of some of the most useful extensions that I use.
 As I am always discovering new things, here are some of the additional discoveries I’ve made with Firefox which have made it all the more useful for me:

-- Gmail Skins – For those who use gmail, Gmail skins allows you to customize the look of your gmail UI.
-It sounds like it wouldn’t be very helpful, but my experience would say otherwise.
+- Gmail Skins – For those who use gmail, Gmail skins allow you to customize the look of your gmail interface.
 I’ve turned the navigation/command bar traditionally on the left-hand-side and converted it to a one-line menu which I’ve moved to the top of the page.
-I’ve also disabled the invitations manager (who doesn’t have a gmail account these days?), used a new color theme (because I don’t like Google’s default), and added a side-bar to my gmail window where you can link the left-hand column of your google personal page as a side-bar to your gmail window.
-In my case, I’ve put access to my google calendar, my google reader feed, and the local weather — all to make gmail, which has now become my email client more or less, more useful
+I’ve also disabled the invitations manager, used a new color theme (because I don’t like Google’s default), and added a side-bar to my gmail window where you can link the left-hand column of your google personal page as a side-bar to your gmail window.
+In my case, I’ve used this to make it easy to access my calendar, google reader feed, and the local weather on the same interface as my email.

 - BugMeNot – BugMeNot is a service which allows you to bypass compulsory web registration on a variety of online websites and magazines by supplying free, public passwords and usernames [no premium accounts, sorry] for a variety of webpages (ie New York Times, Washington Post, etc).
 The BugMeNot extension lets you quickly right-click on websites to just throw in BugMeNot access information so you never have to trouble yourself with that.